yufengm/Captioning/README.md

 echo 'export PATH=/opt/anaconda/anaconda3/bin:$PATH' >> ~/.bashrc
 ```

 You may comment out ones that you don't want to use in ~/.bashrc in the future.
+For example, if you want to use Python 2.7 combined with CUDA-9.0, you can comment the last two sections.
+Then logout and login again.
+Python 2.7 should be activated.

-Also you'll need to setup CORENLP variable for python version of Stanford NLP:
+Also you'll need to setup CORENLP_HOME variable for python wrapper of Stanford NLP:

 ``` bash
 # Python Stanford NLP environment variable CORENLP